 Therefore, to ensure proper operation, it is critical that each individual application have its own unique ProductGUID value, and that applications (and their installation scripts) use that value when calling any of the following methods:

-This method is available in both the class API and the Installer DLL included with the product; please refer to the Windows Driver Installation topic for more information about the latter.
+This method is available in both the class API and the Installer DLL included with the product; please refer to the Driver Installation topic for more information about the latter.
 The Helper DLL must be installed in order for this method to function correctly.
-Applications can check to see whether the Helper DLL is installed using the GetModuleVersion method, and install it using the Install method if necessary.
+Applications can check to see whether the Helper DLL is installed using the get_module_version method, and install it using the install method if necessary.